Digestive Disorders On The Increase

 We say ‘one side of the story’ because gluten-free products, gluten-free wheat and other related products cost at least two hundred to three hundred percent more than regular wheat and other products.

 The other fact is that gluten intolerance is a very minor problem.
 It only affects a miniscule amount of the population – mainly Caucasians.
-So what we have done is to generalize a non-existent problem for the whole population.
-This has been done through some smart marketing by the American processed food industry.
+So what we have done is to

 This has been spread without any scientific research or basis; that the whole world is now running around to go ‘gluten free’.
 This is another myth like the ‘fat is bad’ marketing and the cholesterol myth.
 There is no basis to this.